Dress Down Days

 Dress Down Dress Code:

-On occasion the Principal will allow a “Dress Down Day” day for purposes of school-wide incentive or fundraising.
-On “Dress Down Days” students may wear clothing other than the prescribed uniform.
-On these days, students have the option to dress casually, including wearing jeans and T-shirts.
+On occasion, the Principal will allow a “Dress Down Day” day for purposes of school-wide incentive or fundraising.
+On “Dress Down Days”, students may wear clothing other than the prescribed uniform.
+These days, students have the option to dress casually, including wearing jeans and T-shirts.
 Please adhere to the following dress code rules:

 - T-shirts are permitted; however, no offensive or suggestive material on any piece of clothing is allowed.

-- No sleeveless tops or shirts, low necklines, spaghetti straps, shoulder- baring, midriff-baring or revealing tops or open back shirts may be worn.
+- No sleeveless tops or shirts, low necklines, spaghetti straps, midriff-baring or revealing tops or open-back shirts may be worn.